viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 ##### Example: Functor typeclass and parametric types

-Consider declaration of new data type like
+Consider the declaration of new data type like
 `data Either a b = Left a | Right b`.

 There are several possible constructions of $$Hask$$-endofunctor arising from this definition.
-Two most natural are defined here:
+The two most natural are defined here:

 1. $$Left_{\operatorname{Ob}}(a : a)$$ = `Left a`; $$Left_{\operatorname{Hom}}(f : a \to c)$$ = `(\Left a -> Left (f a))`.
 2. $$Right_{\operatorname{Ob}}(a : b)$$ = `Right a`; $$Right_{\operatorname{Hom}}(f : b \to c)$$ = `(\Right a -> Right (f a))`.

 Both of them are well-defined covariant faithful functors in $$Hask$$.

-Moreover, each parametric type form a full subcategory in $$Hask$$, hence these functors can be considered as $$Hask \to Either$$.
+Moreover, each parametric type forms a full subcategory in $$Hask$$, hence these functors can be considered as $$Hask \to Either$$.
 Or 2. can be considered as functor $$Hask \to Either\;a$$.
-And there are corresponding embedding functors to other direction.
+And there are corresponding embedding functors in other directions.

-However, only $$Right$$ is supported by valid `Functor` instance in Haskell.
+However, only $$Right$$ is supported by a valid `Functor` instance in Haskell.
 Instance for `Either`:

 ``` haskell